1. Write the text you want in the box.

 If you are trying to use text symbols on your iPhone or Android device, it should not have too many problems, except that some of the symbols will not work yet.
 So, keep in mind that the symbols of your text messages may not work for the receiver, since they might have an older device or whatever, and there are no standards for native devices like there are for the web.

 As you probably have already noticed, this Indian Letters translator allows you to change your font using the Unicode symbols.
 You can use it to change the sources in your Instagram biography, change the sources in your Tweets or Twitter bio: you can even change the font in your Facebook posts to make them stand out more!
 It's the future, people.

-This is a duplicate of my Fancy Text Generator translator because people use a million different search terms to try to find things that help them generate strange Unicode symbols to represent their text.
-So I hope this covers a good amount of search engines that missed my other translator.
-Anyway, I'll keep them updated in sync so you can use whatever you want 🙂
+This is a duplicate of my translator Fancy Text Generator because people use a million different search terms to try to find things that help them generate weird Unicode symbols to represent their text.
+So I hope this covers a good number of search engines that missed my other translator.
+Anyway, I'll keep you updated in sync so you can use whatever you want 🙂

 And if you do not know what Unicode is, it's an international council of elders that decides on the future of emojis, strange symbols, special scripts alphabets and almost any other text symbol that is not on your keyboard.
 Everyone listens to these magicians because they know what is best for all of us, which includes Apple, Google and many other massive companies.
 I did an "Emoji Translator" which I think is very good, so you should check if you like emojis.
 So yes, Unicode is simple, and it may look like you're changing the sources , but in reality you're changing the symbols that exist in the Unicode standard.